szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 7 - MDI/swingMDI.md

 ### Zooming Viewport

-If you want to give the impression of zooming, usually you would need to rescale a component then change the viewport size.
-This would require the scaling and transform to be recomputed within the **paintComponent()** method.
-Thus the centre of the viewport may need to be adjusted.
+If we want to give the impression of zooming, we would usually rescale a component and change the size of the viewport.
+Doing this would require the scaling and transform to be done within the **paintComponent()** method.
+Doing so may also change the centre of the viewport.

-When the view parameters change (zoom or scroll), the JViewport object fires a ChangeEvent, we can add a listener to listen to these changes.

-When the listener is triggered, we would need to recalculate the viewport and possible force the scroll to change.
+Another method to handle zooming is to create custom scrollbars, and add a **AdjustmentListener()** to it.
+Each time the scrollbar is clicked, it will trigger this listener that will recompute the location and re-draw the content within the panel.
+It will update the viewport also.

 Care needs to be taken when doing this since we should only want the ChangeEvent to be called once so we do all the calculations and transforms in one go.